bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Checks if the given number falls within the given range.
+### Checks if the given number falls within the given range

 -   Use arithmetic comparison to check if the given number is in the specified range.
 -   If the second parameter, `end`, is not specified, the range is considered to be from `0` to `start`.

 ```py
 def in_range(n, start, end = 0):